SSWConsulting/SSW.Rules.Content/rules/elevator-pitch/rule.md

 This concept is particularly crucial for client facing employees, but is also important for others at the company because they are acting as ambassadors whenever they are out in the world.

 ![Figure: Making a good impression](muhammad-faiz-zulkeflee-alw-cwgfmwq-unsplash.jpg)

+TODO: Get ssw people photo.
+Imagine you are at a conference and someone says "what does your comapny do"

 ## How to form an elevator pitch